Duck3y/Fortinet-Subnet-Checker/README.md

 Code has only been tested on Python 3.9, no additional dependencies are required.

+##How to use##
+1. Download all of the files
+2. Add your IP's to iplist.txt **or** open Fortinet.py and change the ASNumber variable to your desired ASN.

 Thanks to https://gist.github.com/crypto-cypher for the SFW IP list.

 NOTE: The script makes use of the built in linux whois command, so it's unlikely to run properly on windows.